‘Nurturing Individual Excellence’

 • Accelerated Reader: it is so important to listen to your child read, even just for 5 minutes daily.

 • Reading comprehension: A reading comprehension text and questions will be sent home weekly.
-These should be returned on a Tuesday and a new copy will be sent home.
+These should be returned thr following Thursday and a new copy will be sent home.

 • Spellings: please encourage your child to practise their weekly spellings in preparation for their Friday test.
 The weekly words are sent home at the start of each half-term.